-Challenges and opportunities
+Challenges and Opportunities

-While the trends that give impetus to adopting a WEF Nexus approach are global in nature, the implications and challenges vary according to different contexts (OFID, 2017).
+While the trends that give impetus to adopting a WEF Nexus approach are global in nature, the implications and challenges vary according to different contexts (OFID, 2017):

-For low-income countries, the highest priority is to simultaneously close the large energy, water and food security gaps.
-Access to data, technologies, knowledge, and finance is key for setting up viable business models and developing integrated nexus solutions- particularly in agriculture-and can help accelerate progress towards sustainable development and poverty reduction.
+- For low-income countries, the highest priority is to close simultaneously the large energy, water and food security gaps.
+Access to technologies, knowledge, and finance are key for setting up viable business models and develop integrated nexus solutions particularly in agriculture and can help accelerate progress toward sustainable development and poverty reduction; - Emerging economies have witnessed rapid growth.
+This also means increased consumption of goods and services per capita, including regarding the WEF sectors.
+A focus on resource use efficiency and good governance will ensure adequate, inclusive and sustainable supply of water, energy and food under these circumstances;

-Emerging economies have witnessed rapid growth, which also means increased consumption of goods and services per capita, including regarding the WEF sectors.
-A focus on resource-use efficiency and good governance will ensure adequate, inclusive and sustainable supply of water, energy and food under these circumstances.
-Industrialized countries have higher per capita resource demands, and large external resource footprints that put pressure on resources.
-In this case, the challenge is to substantially reduce their footprints while ensuring adequate economic growth.
+• Industrialized countries have higher per capita resource demands and large external resource footprints that put pressure on resources.
+In this case, the challenge is to substantially reduce their footprint while ensuring adequate economic growth.

-Given the nature of the WEF Nexus (i.e., cross-sectoral and focused on key resources for people's livelihoods, ensuring policy coherence and good governance are crucial for its sound and fair implementation.
-Until very recently, implementation focused primarily on technical solutions, whereas governance did not receive much consideration, particularly in the context of the institutions and politics governing the WEF sectors.
-WEF Nexus decisions are often based more on political than technical factors because the current reality of increased resource demand, scarcity and climate change impacts, means that decisions on the production and use of WEF resources entail trade-offs-and hence winners and losers (Scott, 2017; Weitz et al., 2017).
-Stakeholder differences in knowledge, and ultimately power, often prevail in WEF Nexus area decision-making.
-Therefore, one has to go beyond trade-offs and synergies in considering WEF nexus issues, and better understand the nature of stakeholder interactions in dealing with these issues.
+Given the nature of the WEF Nexus, i.e. cross sectoral and focused on key resources for people's livelihoods, ensuring policy coherence and good governance are crucial for its sound and fair implementation.
+Until very recently, implementation focused primarily on technical solutions; whereas governance have not received much consideration, particularly in the context of the institutions and politics governing the WEF sectors.
+Recent research in that respect points out the following realities and challenges in WEF Nexus decision making: